James E. Mark: Personal

 Mark was born on December 14, 1934, in Wilkes-Barre, Pennsylvania.

 Education

 Mark received his B.S. degree in 1957 in Chemistry from Wilkes College and his Ph.D. degree in 1962 in physical chemistry from the University of Pennsylvania.
 After completing his doctoral work, he served as a Postdoctoral Fellow at Stanford University under Paul J. Flory.

 Career

 Mark entered academia as an Assistant Professor of Chemistry at the Polytechnic Institute of Brooklyn.
 He later moved to the University of Michigan, where he became a Full Professor in 1972.
 In 1977, he assumed the position of Professor of Chemistry at the University of Cincinnati, and served as Chairman of the Physical Chemistry Division and Director of the Polymer Research Center.
-In 1987, he was named the first Distinguished Research Professor, a position he holds at the present time.
+In 1987, he was named the first Distinguished Research Professor.

 He is the founding editor of the journal Computational and Theoretical Polymer Science, which was started in 1990, is an editor for the journal Polymer.